 Freedom of Information and Information Access Policy, Records Management Policy, ICT Security Policy, Email and Internet Use Policies, Human Resources Policies, Criminal Records Bureau Staff checks (Disclosure and Barring Service) Policy and Procedures, CCTV Protocols.

 16 Monitoring and Review

 The implementation and effectiveness of this policy will be monitored and reviewed by the Trustees.

-This policy will be reviewed at not more than 2-yearly intervals.
+This policy will be reviewed on an annual basis.